 The CX has a near-perfect response time, but unfortunately, motion still looks blurry.
 With the refresh rate at 120Hz, motion blur is noticeable in most content, as you can see here.

-Since this TV doesn't have a backlight, it doesn't have a pulse-width modulation (PWM) feature and is technically flicker-free.
+This TV doesn't have a pulse-width modulation (PWM) feature and is technically flicker-free.
 There's a slight dip in brightness every 8 ms, which coincides with its refresh rate but isn't noticeable.

 Update 05/26/2020: 120Hz BFI only works properly in Game mode.
 Since BFI isn't available when G-SYNC is enabled, to display a 4k @ 120Hz signal with BFI, you have to disable VRR from the source and manually enter Game Mode.
 In any other picture mode, 4k @ 120Hz signals skip frames, causing duplications when BFI is enabled.